waterbycounty

 What is the water quality in Bernalillo County, New Mexico?

 Bernalillo County, New Mexico has a drinking-water quality grade of D with a score of 43.4/100, based on EPA SDWIS compliance data.
 The county has 167 health-based drinking water violations over the past 5 years.
-Watershed health, monitoring records, and live streamflow are reported separately on this page.
+Watershed health, monitoring records, and streamflow snapshots are reported separately on this page.

 Are there any water violations in Bernalillo County?